loculus-project/loculus/preprocessing/specification.md

 #### Sequences

 The `unalignedNucleotideSequences`, `alignedNucleotideSequences`, and `alignedAminoAcidSequences` fields contain objects with the segment/gene name as key and the sequence as value.
 If there is only a single segment (e.g., as in SARS-CoV-2), the segment name of the nucleotide sequence should be `main`.

+If a segment or a gene is not present in the sequence, the value should be `null`.

 Examples:

 SARS-CoV-2 nucleotide sequence: